 - Watch surfers brave the island’s notorious waves

 - Taste the local produce such as farmed clams and local cheese.

 Faial Island is best known for Horta, a port town with serious maritime significance.
 Horta’s harbour has been a key hub for yachts and sailboats on transatlantic journeys between Africa, America and Europe.
 In fact, there’s a longstanding tradition of sailors painting the harbour with the name of their vessel and the date they docked here.
 A guestbook, if you will.

 Aside from the city, Faial has (at least in parts) an unusually barren terrain due to semi-recent volcanic eruptions.
-Visitors often liken theses areas to ‘walking on the moon.’
+Visitors often liken these areas to ‘walking on the moon.’

 Top Activities on Faial Island:

-- Order a pint at world-famous Peter’s Cafe
+- Order a pint at the world-famous Peter’s Cafe

 - Hike Capelinhos Volcano